fross123/csv_to_qlab/website/docs/tutorial-basics/prepare-csv-file.md

 # Prepare a CSV File

-Some collumns are required, some are optional.
+Some columns are required, some are optional.

 ## Required columns
 - Number